tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     4. Click the Load button.

-.. tip:: **To load levels from the OpenToonz standard browser:**
+.. tip:: **To load levels from the Tahoma standard browser:**

     1. Select the Xsheet/Timeline cell where you want to start exposing the level; if any level is already exposed in that cell, a new column/layer will be inserted to expose the new level.

-    2. In the OpenToonz browser select the file you want to load as a level.
+    2. In the Tahoma browser select the file you want to load as a level.

     3. Do one of the following: